 - Potatoes: For this photograph, I was lucky to find tiny baby potatoes that were perfectly used whole.
 But sliced potatoes are equally good in this recipe.
 If slicing the potatoes, I prefer a waxy potato with the skin on, red potatoes or Yukon Gold are excellent.

-- Purple Onions: A great addition to the pan-fried fennel bulbs.
+- Purple Onions: A great addition to the pan-fried fennel recipe.
 1/8-1/4-onion per serving depending on the size, sliced through the root to keep the onion intact while pan-frying.

 - Olive oil, Salt, and Pepper: The fennel, potatoes, and red onions don’t need complex seasonings.
 Use a good quality olive oil and pan-fry the fennel slowly over medium-high heat.